Brussels Things To Do With Kids

 Autoworld is a car museum in Parc Du Cinquantenaire, a big park built in the 1800s and is a fun way to spend a rainy day.

-Autoworld has a wide range of exhibits on two levels: old cars, motorcycles, and bicycles.
+Autoworld has many exhibits on two levels: old cars, motorcycles, and bicycles.
 It also features interactive displays and temporary exhibitions.
 The Museum opened in 1986 in the historic Cinquantenaire Park in the center of Brussels.

-Click here to buy AutoWorld tickets, or here to read our full guide on Autoworld.
+Click here to buy AutoWorld tickets, or here to read our complete guide on Autoworld.
 Free entry is included if you have the Brussels card or City Card.

 3. Day Trip to Bruges

-A day trip to Bruges is a lot of fun and one of the most popular tourist attractions.
+A day trip to Bruges is fun and one of the most popular tourist attractions.
 The best way to get there from Brussels is to take a train for one hour from the Central Station in Brussels.
-On our most recent trip, we went there as one of our day trips.
+We went there on our most recent trip as one of our day trips.

 Bruges was one of Western Europe’s most important trading cities during the Middle Ages.
 Bruges was one of the wealthiest cities in Europe during this time, and it was also a major cultural center with a thriving arts scene and many famous artists.

-Click here to see our full guide on things to do in Bruges, including a walking tour, canal boat ride, and great food.
+Click here for our complete guide on things to do in Bruges, including a walking tour, canal boat ride, and great food.

 Bruges is an easy train ride from Brussels, or you can also book a complete day trip tour from Brussels to both Bruges and Ghent